-The Company has intercompany receivables consisting of notes and loans due from related company and interest receivables from related company, which account for approximately 99% of the Company's total assets.
+The Company has intercompany receivables consisting of notes and loans due from a related corporation and interest receivables from a related corporation, which account for approximately 99% of the Company's total assets.

 Management has carried out assessment of recoverability of these intercompany receivables and concluded that none of the receivables needs any allowances.
 Such assessment for impairment requires significant judgment and estimates which significantly impacts the carrying amount of the intercompany receivables.